 However, not everyone is looking for a solution with such an expansive featureset, which is why WordPress also runs WordPress.com, operating in a similar manner to sites like Blogger and Wix.
 It allows for quick and simple setup, obscuring any technicalities and making it a go-to platform for starting a blog.
 All the while, each separate product helps market the other by using the same name and branding.

 7. Simple, user-friendly interface

 The success of WordPress’ user interface is not to be underestimated.
 To maintain what is effectively the same user interface over such a long-period, speaks volumes for its ease of use and user satisfaction.

 The design is simple, high-contrast, with accordion style tabs which hide away the extensive list of pages.
 It uses a simple on-brand color scheme and universal, easy-to-understand icons.
 By initially planning out the user interface to be highly functional, and focusing on longevity, they have done away with the constant chopping and changing we see so frequently on other platforms.
 This has almost eliminated any risk of alienating users and eradicates the need for users to continuously readjust to the user interface.
 It’s simple, it’s familiar, and it has a great user experience – everything a user can ask for.

 As WordPress continues to grow at a consistent rate, it will be interesting to see whether it can sustain its dominance and continue to eat up competitors’ market share.
 While new blogging content management systems will continue to arise which are quicker and more lightweight, WordPress’ staying power comes in its brand, extensive resources, and ability to be used for not just blogs, but almost any website you could ever wish to create.

 Ready to join the 28% and create your WordPress site?
-Start with our best WordPress themes on ThemeForest.
+Check out our WordPress free themes.